-The town was originally planned as a utopia offering workers a safe community, a better standard or living, and an escape from social ills.
+The town was originally planned as a utopia offering workers a safe community, a better standard of living, and an escape from social ills.
 The town represents advancements in working-class living conditions with all industrial, cultural, religious, recreational, and residential facilities coordinated to make working conditions ideal and to move away from the typical overcrowded, unsanitary working-class conditions of the time.
-The Pullman Company was the first to hire members of the African American community to jobs as porters, waiters, and maids.
+The Pullman Company was the first to hire members of the African American community for jobs as porters, waiters, and maids.
 These service positions held prestige and were seen as a development in the civil rights movement of the 20th century.
 Pullman, described as 'the story of American opportunity,' captures America's first planned industrial town, advancements in diversity, and a chapter of American history.